bluekitchen/btstack/docs/manual/markdown/docs/profiles.md

 ### Discover remote devices {#section:DiscoverRemoteDevices}

 To scan for remote devices, the *hci_inquiry* command is used.
-Found remote devices are reported as a part of HCI_EVENT_INQUIRY_RESULT, HCI_EVENT-_INQUIRY_RESULT_WITH_RSSI, or HCI_EVENT_EXTENDED_INQUIRY_RESPONSE events.
+Found remote devices are reported as a part of:

+- HCI_EVENT_INQUIRY_RESULT,

+- HCI_EVENT-_INQUIRY_RESULT_WITH_RSSI, or

+- HCI_EVENT_EXTENDED_INQUIRY_RESPONSE events.

 Each response contains at least the Bluetooth address, the class of device, the page scan repetition mode, and the clock offset of found device.
 The latter events add information about the received signal strength or provide the Extended Inquiry Result (EIR).
 A code snippet is shown in Listing